Renewable Fuels Module - NEMS Documentation

 Wind Energy Submodule (WES)

-The Wind Energy Submodule (WES) projects the availability of undeveloped wind resources, expressed as megawatts (MW) of capacity in each region, which is passed to the EMM, which models for the building and dispatching of wind turbines that are competing with other electricity-generating technologies.
+The Wind Energy Submodule (WES) projects the availability of undeveloped wind resources, expressed as megawatts (MW) of capacity in each region, which is passed to the EMM for the building and dispatching of onshore and offshore wind power plants.
 The wind turbine data are expressed in the form of energy supply curves that provide the estimated maximum amount of turbine generating capacity that could be installed, given the available land area, average wind speed, and capacity factor.
-These variables are passed to the EMM in the form of nine time segments that are matched to respective electricity load curves within the EMM.
+The WES also passes hourly capacity factor by region to REStore for dispatch decision.

 Biomass Energy Submodule (BES)

-The Biomass Submodule provides biomass resource and performance characteristics for a biomass-burning, electricity-generating technology to the EMM.
+The Biomass Energy Submodule provides biomass resource and performance characteristics for a biomass-burning, electricity-generating technology to the EMM.
 The submodule uses a regional biomass supply schedule that we use to determine the biomass fuel price; fuel prices are added to variable operating costs because renewable fuels have no fuel costs in the NEMS structure.
 The biomass supply schedule is based on the accessibility of wood resources by the consuming sectors from existing wood and wood residues, crop residues, and energy crops.
-The LFMM also accesses the biomass supply curve to determine availability of feedstocks for production of cellulosic ethanol, biomass pyrolysis oils, and biomass-to-liquids.
-Projected feedstocks for production of sugar- or starch-based ethanol (primarily from corn, or maize, in the United States) are determined within the LFMM.
+The LFMM also accesses the biomass supply curve to determine availability of feedstocks for ethanol, biomass-based diesel, and cellulosic biofuels production.
 The Industrial Demand Module (IDM) model captive capacity in the wood products and paper industries as cogeneration.

 Geothermal Energy Submodule (GES)